-You will need a main camera body with good ISO performance for those mornings or afternoons with low light, one that you feel comfortable with and know how to use it and make changes quickly depending on how fast the action takes place.
-A backup camera is a plus as you could have a long lens with one camera body and a zoom with the other.
-The Pantanal can be dusty at this time of the year so you will end up with dusty front elements, not a problem but bring a cleaning kit that includes an air blower, brush, cleaning cloth and fluid specifically formulated for optical surfaces (visibledust.com makes a good one.)
+You will need the main camera body with good ISO performance for those morning and afternoon times with low light, one that you feel comfortable with and know how to use, and be fluid with making changes quickly depending on how fast the action takes place.
+A backup camera is a plus as you might prefer a long lens with one camera body and a zoom lens with the other.
+The Pantanal can be dusty at this time of the year, so you will end up with dusty front elements – not a problem but bring a cleaning kit that includes an air blower, brush, cleaning cloth, and fluid specifically formulated for optical surfaces (visibledust.com makes a good one).

 A wide-angle lens is also welcome as the Pantanal can offer starry nights with no light pollution as well as breathtaking sunrises and sunsets.

-You will be using a long telephoto lens such as a 500mm or 600mm for birds and a zoom (with good light) for those encounters with large mammals, but don´t worry if you don´t own a super tele photo lens, some photographers even bring only a 100-400 but you will certainly be limited.
+You will be using a long telephoto lens such as 500mm or 600mm for birds and a zoom lens (with good light) for those encounters with large mammals, but don’t worry if you don’t own a super-telephoto lens.
+Some photographers bring only 100-400 but you will certainly be limited.

 A headlamp is a must as it is dark when you walk from your room to the restaurant.

 For this trip you will want comfortable, loose clothing with long sleeves and pants for protection from the environment (mosquitoes, chiggers, black flies).
 Please try to bring clothes in muted colors such as green and tan.

 Temperatures will often be quite warm, but this is the season when cold storms blow up from the south, so you will need to have a warm jacket for that possibility.
 Don’t forget to bring your hat!

 For the boat: A fleece or windbreaker is a must as it can get cold in the morning especially when the boat is in motion.